This should fit into one forty-five minute lesson.

 Announce a final "switch!" after 3-5 more minutes.

 Then conclude the silent discussion.
-This should take a total of 15-20 minutes, although, since this is the first time, it may take longer.
+This should take a total of 15-20 minutes.

 In the whole-group discussion, I usually choose three pairs of students whose silent discussions were particularly productive.
 Touch on these points in your whole-group discussion:

 Why did the Franks have to go into hiding?
 [Emphasize that although the Franks tried to tell Anne that her father was called up by the Nazis, Margot tells Anne the truth: that the order was for her.]